 We examine the effects of overlapping ownership among existing firms deciding whether to enter a product market.
 We show that in most cases-and especially when overlapping ownership is already widespread, an increase in the extent of overlapping ownership will harm welfare by softening product market competition, reducing entry, thereby (in contrast to standard results) inducing insufficient entry, and magnifying the negative impact of an increase of entry costs on entry.
 Overlapping ownership can mostly be beneficial only under substantial increasing returns to scale, in which case industry consolidation (induced by overlapping ownership) leads to sizable cost efficiencies.
+(JEL D43, L11, L13, L21, L41)

-Keywords: common ownership, cross-ownership, institutional ownership, minority shareholdings, oligopoly, entry, competition policy, antitrust JEL classification codes: D43, E11, L11, L13, L21, L41
+Keywords: common ownership, cross-ownership, institutional ownership, minority shareholdings, oligopoly, entry, competition policy, antitrust

-\We are grateful to Erik Madsen, Matt Mitchell, Dan O'Brien, Martin Schmalz, Yossi Spiegel, and audiences at BEAT (U. of Barcelona), Compass Lexecon Oxford 2022 Conference, the University of Crete, CRESSE 2022, IIOC 2022, ESSET 2023, Finance Theory Group (Stockholm 2023), NRET Fest 2022 at NYU, SAET 2023, IESE Internal Theory Seminar, NYU Student Micro Theory Lunch and NYU Stern Internal Workshop for helpful comments and discussions.
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No. 789013).
+\Vives: IESE Business School and TSE (email: xvives@iese.edu); Vravosinos: Department of Economics, New York University (email: orestis.vravosinos@nyu.edu).
+We are grateful to Erik Madsen, Matt Mitchell, Dan O'Brien, Martin Schmalz, Yossi Spiegel, and audiences at BEAT (U. of Barcelona), Compass Lexecon Oxford 2022 Conference, the University of Crete, CRESSE 2022, IIOC 2022, ESSET 2023, Finance Theory Group (Stockholm 2023), NRET Fest 2022 at NYU, SAET 2023, IESE Internal Theory Seminar, NYU Student Micro Theory Lunch, and NYU Stern Internal Workshop for helpful comments and discussions.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No. 789013) and from the Spanish Ministry of Science and Innovation (Grant Ref.
+PID2021-123113NB-I00).